pratiksahu142/hospital-management-system/readme.md

 - Using SQLAlchemy with SQLite db and models currently and managing SQL queries to accomplish the features in the application
 - Using Dash and plotly to integrate figures into the analytics page of the application

+Feedback:
+- Add validations on all the edit/delete
+- Add user login
+- Once login/user management works, add logging of who performed what action

+Simplify presentation for a layman to understand